quarterioningot/test-rep/home.md

 Welcome Home
 ============
-## Home is where the █████ is
+## Home is where the <random-text char-count="5"></random-text> is

-It has been such a long time since we have seen your ██████ face and you have not aged a second.
+It has been such a long time since we have seen your <random-text char-count="6"></random-text> face, and you have not aged a second.
 Now we could congratulate you by saying "keep up whatever you have been doing" but that would be outright fibbing.
-We really don't want our reunion in ███ years to be based on lies now wouldn't we.
+We really don't want our reunion in <random-text char-count="3"></random-text> years to be based on lies now wouldn't we.

 However now we must welcome you properly.
 It rarely hurts, so please sit still.